dasher-project/dasher-web/documents/Terminology.md

     the origin is the box that is described as being across the origin.

 # Text Terms
 One application of the zooming user interface, see above, is text entry.
-A zooming user interface can be described in the following terms.
+Text entry in a zooming user interface can be described in the following terms.

 -   There is a **Working Text** that the user is editing.
 The working text is sometimes called the message but that term isn't used in this discussion.